CodecoolGlobal/seasonal-product-discounter-4-1q2023-java-Patrik200414/README.md

 - Junit

 # Overview
-The project uses plain java.
-It is a simulation project, where I simulate a specific scenario.
+The project is implemented in plain Java, serving as a simulation exercise for a specific retail scenario.
-With this project I practiced the OOP and SOLID principles.
-I also learned how to use SQL and how to connect with Java.
+It focuses on practicing Object-Oriented Programming (OOP) and SOLID principles.
+Additionally, it provides learning opportunities in SQL integration with Java.

 # Challenges
-The biggest challenge to me was to create the different parts that I need to make the simulation work.
+The primary challenge encountered was creating the necessary components for the simulation to function effectively.
-Besides that a great challenge was to connect the database with java.
+Additionally, integrating the database with Java posed a significant hurdle.

 # Setup Instructions
 Manual setup: